-Dr. David J. McConkey, associate professor of cancer biology
+Dr. David J. McConkey, Professor of Cancer Biology

-The training program will build upon the success of MD Anderson’s existing urology fellowship.
+The training program will build upon the success of MD Anderson’s existing urology fellowship program.
 The fellowship, which is designed for physicians committed to a career in academic urologic oncology, is supported by an Institutional Training Grant from the National Institutes of Health’s National Research Service Award (NRSA) program.
 The NRSA is designed to create highly qualified physician-scientists who become leaders in biomedical and behavioral research.
-Dr. Barton Grossman is the principal investigator for that training program.

 William F. Benedict, M.D.